New Article is at bottom, I personally saved 3 minutes per day, 18 hrs per year.

 While we live on 19,000 dollars a year, the goal isn’t to be cheap.
 The goal is to live life and to meet our specifications.
 Allocating time and money resources optimally to hit defined qualities.

-There are only 2 sections this week, The Concepts, and Tips By Example.
+There are only 2 sections, The Concepts, and Tips By Example.
 The first section puts a significant emphasis on the concept, while the second is application.
 As you read through the first section, take the time to think about where you have this in your own life.

 In The Factory- The movement of products.
 Transportation from one factory to another, transportation moving a product from one assembly line station to another, packaging the product, and moving it.
 Two major notes to remember about transportation-